Team-VerifEyez/RealEyez/README.md

 - Framework: TensorFlow/Keras
 - Input Size: 224x224 pixels
 - Training Dataset: Custom dataset of real and AI-generated images
-- Accuracy: The model achieves an accuracy of X% on the test dataset.
+- Accuracy: The model achieves an accuracy of 98.9% on the test dataset.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.